Abortion in Delaware

 Abortion in Delaware is legal up to the point of fetal viability.
-55% of adults said in a poll by the Pew Research Center that abortion should be legal and 38% stated it should be illegal in all or most cases.
+As of June 2024, Civiqs polling found that 72% of Delawareans believed that abortion should be legal in all or most cases, while 23% believed it should be illegal in all or most cases.
 There was a therapeutic exceptions in the state's legislative ban on abortions by 1900.
 Informed consent laws were on the books by 2007.
 In 2017, Senator Bryan Townsend, D-Newark introduced legislation to try to make clear that abortion would remain legal in the state in case 1973's Roe v.
 Wade ruling was overturned.
 The legislation was subsequently updated.
 Attempts have been made to introduce mandatory ultrasound laws, but they failed to get out of committee.
 State legislators tried to move ahead the week at which a woman could get a legal abortion in 2019.

 There were seven abortion clinics in 1982, eight in 1992 and three in 2014.
 There were 2,920 legal abortions in the state in 2014 and 2,889 in 2015.
 The state had an active abortion rights community in 2019, participating in #StoptheBans movement with a protest at Rodney Square in Wilmington.